backpacked/indi-install/README.md

 # INDI Stable Build Scripts

+> Note: This is not a release version.
+I am still working on a script that allows me to customize the installation of indiserver with the 3rd-party drivers I want.
+Use at your own risk.

 A collection of scripts to build and install INDI (Instrument-Neutral Distributed Interface) core, 3rd party drivers, and related astronomy software from source with stable versions.

 ## Overview